 There is no reason to believe some “magic hand” has selectively suppressed all the Rank-Raglan heroes that actually existed, so as to cause our surviving sample to be entirely comprised of mythical persons.
 So you cannot reasonably believe that happened.
 Nor can you claim it did—unless you can present evidence of it.
 And all we need in history is to discover what is and is not reasonable to believe.
 What is not reasonable to believe, we ought not believe.

-So without any evidence to the contrary, we have to assume the processes of history that destroyed any examples from this set was random with respect to the variable we are discussing, which is the historicity or nonhistoricity of each member in question.
+So without any evidence to the contrary, we have to assume the processes of history that destroyed any examples from this set were random with respect to the variable we are discussing, which is the historicity or nonhistoricity of each member in question.
 Because that’s how historical processes always work in the absence of any known selective force.
 It’s the principle of indifference: if you do not know of any selective force pushing the set one way, and you do not know of any selective force pushing the set the other way, then the probability of either is the same, and those probabilities cancel out.
 You are left with the set you have, not a single member of which is historical.

 Gregor also has unrealistic expectations about how we do history, by continuing with his bad analogy of voters; there are tens of millions of voters, whereas it is essentially impossible that there were ever more than a few dozen Rank-Raglan heroes in antiquity.
 So a sample of fourteen is almost certainly a very large part of the whole set.
 It’s therefore more analogous to having a poll of not 14 voters, but say, 30 million out of 100 million voters—if we’re historians in the future and, let’s say, only 30% of voter records had survived a nuclear war.
 We have less than a third of the complete set.
 But no way would Gregor be poopoohing the result that none of those 30 million voters had voted for the Green Party, therefore we can reasonably conclude none or next to none of the other 70 million did.
 The odds would be astronomically against our having ended up with a biased sample so huge that merely “by accident” none of the “actual” 40 million votes for the Green Party survived.
 Nuclear bombs don’t selectively target voter records with the word “Green Party” in them.